ray-project/ray/doc/source/cluster/key-concepts.rst

 remote Ray cluster.
 Ray Job Submission simplifies the experience of packaging, deploying, and managing a Ray application.

-For interactive development, there are two other to run workloads:
+For interactive development, the following additional methods are available:

-1. Directly running a script on any head or worker node.
+* Directly running a script or notebook on any head or worker node.
-2. Using the Ray Client to connect remotely to the cluster.
+* Using the Ray Client to connect remotely to the cluster.

 To learn how to run workloads on a Ray Cluster, refer to the :ref:`Ray Jobs guide <jobs-overview>`.